By EMILY SHAPIRO, ABC News

 ‘If I had my way he would be shivering, blindfolded, naked and exposed’

 In July 1981, Cheri Domingo and her boyfriend Gregory Sanchez were killed.

 Sanchez, 27, was shot and bludgeoned in the head two dozen times, prosecutors said.
 DeAngelo then bound 35-year-old Domingo, raped her and beat her in the head more than 10 times, prosecutors said.

-“My heart is racing,” said Domingo’s daughter, Debbi McMullan, as she began speaking in court Thursday.
+“My heart is racing,” said Domingo’s daughter, Debbi McMullen, as she began speaking in court Thursday.

-McMullan, who was 15 at the time of her mother’s murder, said in her 20s, “I started to sink into a depression that was undiagnosed and untreated for many years.”
+McMullen, who was 15 at the time of her mother’s murder, said in her 20s “I started to sink into a depression that was undiagnosed and untreated for many years.”